Exploratory Machine Learning with Unknown Unknowns: Related Work

 \section{Related Work}

-In this section, we discuss some related topics.
+In this section, we briefly discuss some topics related to our proposed ExML framework.

-\textbf{Open Category Learning} is also named as learning with new classes, which focuses on handling unknown classes appearing only in the testing phase~\citep{journals/pami/ScheirerRSB13,journals/pami/ScheirerJB14,conf/aaai/DaYZ14,journals/ml/Mendes-JuniorSW17,conf/icml/LiuGDFH18,arXiv'19:LAC}.
-Although these studies also care about the unknown classes detection, they differ from us significantly and thus cannot apply to our situation: first, they do not consider the feature deficiency; second, there exist unknown classes in training data in our setting, while theirs only appear in the testing.
+\paragraph{Open Category Learning} Open category learning is also named as learning with new classes, which focuses on handling unknown classes appearing only in the testing phase~\citep{journals/pami/ScheirerRSB13,journals/pami/ScheirerJB14,conf/aaai/DaYZ14,conf/icml/LiuGDFH18,arXiv'19:LAC}, see the recent survey~\cite{arXiv'18:open-set-Huang} for a thorough overview of literature.
+Although these studies also care about the unknown classes detection, they differ from us significantly and thus cannot apply to our more challenging scenario: on one hand, they do not consider the issue of feature deficiency in the training data, which leads to great challenge in our problem; on the other hand, there exist unknown classes in the training data in our setting, while for open category learning the unknown classes only appear in the testing stage.

-\textbf{High-Confidence False Predictions} appear due to model's unawareness of such kind of mistake~\citep{journals/jqid/AttenbergPF15,conf/aaai/LakkarajuKCH17,conf/aaai/BansalW18}.
-To handle such unknown unknowns, existing studies typically ask for external human expert to help identifying high-confidence false predictions and then retrain the model with the guidance.
-Although these works also consider unknown unknowns and resort to external human knowledge, their setting and methodology differ from ours: our unknown unknowns are caused due to the feature deficiency, so the learner requires to augment features rather than querying the labels.
+\paragraph{Learning with Unknown Unknowns} How to deal with unknown unknowns is a fundamental problem of robust artificial intelligence~\citep{TGD:robust-AI} and open-environment machine learning~\citep{nsr'22:Open-Survey,AAAI'20:open-world-learning}.
+A line of works deal with \emph{high-confidence false predictions} appear due to model's unawareness of such kind of mistake, which are also referred to as a kind of ``unknown unknowns''~\citep{journals/jqid/AttenbergPF15,conf/aaai/LakkarajuKCH17,conf/aaai/BansalW18}.
+Existing studies typically ask for external human expert to help identifying high-confidence false predictions and then retrain the model with the guidance.
+Although these works also consider unknown unknowns and resort to external human knowledge, their setting and methodology differ from ours: our unknown unknowns are caused due to feature deficiency, so the learner requires to augment features rather than querying labels.
+Another kind of related works consider to \emph{avoid negative side effects}, which means that the reward functions in the prediction/decision process may be misleading due to the incomplete knowledge of the environments.
+There are emerging works that aim to detect and avoid the problem of negative side effects~\citep{IJAGI'12:NSE,NIPS'17:NSE,IJCAI'18:NSE,NIPS'20:NSE}.
+These works and ours both aim to enhance the robustness of AI systems in the face of unknown unknowns, while the specific problem modeling and developed methodologies are significantly different.